CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"valid": false,      // Can be mutated ingame (default: true) "purifiable": false, //Sets if the mutation be purified (default: true) "profession": true, //Trait is a starting profession special trait. (default: false) "initial_ma_styles" : [ "style_centipede", "style_venom_snake" ], //List of starting martial arts types.
+"valid": false,      // Can be mutated ingame (default: true) "purifiable": false, //Sets if the mutation be purified (default: true) "profession": true, //Trait is a starting profession special trait. (default: false) "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu "initial_ma_styles" : [ "style_centipede", "style_venom_snake" ], //List of starting martial arts types.
 One of the list is selectable at start.
 Only works at character creation.
 "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
 "prereqs": ["SKIN_ROUGH"], // Needs these mutations before you can mutate toward this mutation